Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Materials and Methods

 \subsection{Absorption model}

-In order to evaluate the terms $\overline{I_m^{\Omega_i}}$, one needs evaluations of the absorbance spectra $A_m(E)$ for any $E$.
-As described in the last section, this is basically done using xraylib.
-However, due to finite resolution of the detector, the measured K-edges are smoother than the tabulated values.
-In order to take into account that effect, we measure absorbance spectra with the phantom sample described in section \ref{sec:materials}.
-Images with and without the phantom were acquired with the detector using the low register only with $E_L$ varying from 15 to 50 keV by steps of 1 keV.
+In order to evaluate the mean counts in the sample image $\overline{I_m^{\Omega_i}}$, one needs to compute the absorbance spectra $A_m(E)$ for any energy $E$.
+As described in the section \ref{sec:expressions}, this is basically done using xraylib.
+However, due to the finite resolution of the detector, the measured K-edges are smoother than the tabulated values.
+In order to take into account that effect, we measured absorbance spectra with the phantom sample (figure \ref{fig:phantom}).
+Images with and without the phantom were acquired with the detector using the low register $E_L$ varying from 15 to 50 keV by steps of 1 keV.
 The mean number of count per pixel for images without the sample ranges from 20 000 for $E_L$=15keV to 500 for $E_L=40$ keV.
 Then, successive images were differentiated to obtain the number of counts per energy bins of 1 keV width.
-For each energy bins, the image with the sample was divided by the image without, and the opposite of the logarithm of the result was computed to obtain spectral image series of the absorbance.
-For each of the three tube, a mean spectrum was computed as the mean value over an ROI consisting of a column of pixel centred in the centre of the tube so that the thickness of solution correspond to the tubes' diameter.
-Finally, the spectrum obtained from the water tube was subtracted from those obtained from the Iodine and Barium tubes in order to remove contributions from the glass tube and water.
-This results in the absorbance spectra $A_{KI}(E)$ and $A_{BaSO_4}(E)$ of iodine and barium sulfate respectively.
+For each energy bins, the image with the sample was divided by the image without the sample, and the opposite of the logarithm of the result was computed to obtain spectral image series of the absorbance.
+For each of the three tubes, a mean spectrum was computed as the mean value over an ROI consisting of a column of pixel in the centre of the tube.
+Finally, the spectrum obtained from the water tube is subtracted from those obtained from the iodine and barium tubes in order to remove contributions from the glass tube and water.
+This results in the absorbance spectra named $A_{KI}(E)$ and $A_{BaSO_4}(E)$ of iodine and barium sulfate respectively.

-The obtained spectra are the light blue solid curves in figure \ref{fig:spec_res}.
-The tabulated spectra obtained using xraylib are displayed in orange dashed line.
-As one can see, the position of the K-edge measure by the detector is correct, as well as the global evolution of the absorbance.
-However, one need to account for the spectral resolution of the detector which is necessarily finite and lead to a smoothing of the edges, which is then not measured as a strict vertical edge.
-This is done by applying a Gaussian smoothing with a 1.8 keV kernel.
-This value was chosen in order to reproduce the experimental slope of the edge.
-The result is represented by the red dashed line in figure \ref{fig:spec_res}.
-As one can see, the resulting spectra are really close to the measured one.
-In the model, smoothed value of $A_m(E)$ (eq. \ref{eq:absorbance}) are used to compute $\overline{I_m^{\Omega_i}}$ terms.